Hope’s Rescue Story

 Although it is our goal to return every animal to their natural habitat, Hope did not make a good candidate for release because she was very young and had not yet learned the necessary skills to survive in the wild.
 Bottlenose dolphin calves learn these skills from their mothers, to whom they remain close for several years.

-Currently, Hope is six years old and flourishing.
-She has been weaned and is now on a whole fish diet.
+Hope is currently flourishing at Clearwater Marine Aquarium.
 Hope’s animal care specialists have taught her several behaviors for medical care, mental stimulation and exercise.
-She is adventurous, extremely curious and loves blowing and playing with bubbles and water toys, especially squirt guns.
+She is adventurous, extremely curious and loves blowing and playing with bubbles and squirt toys.